Rapid management of change management thanks to the corona crisis

 Always new skills?

-To illustrate this, I would like to illustrate the changes using my own previous job, because I know him like no other.
-And because he had to change rapidly in the context of digital change, since he was affected by these changes very early: the profession of journalist.
-It has already anticipated the disruption of many other areas.
+To illustrate this, I would like to illustrate the changes using my own previous job, because I know it like no other.
+And because it had to change rapidly in the context of digital change, as it was affected by these changes very early on: the journalist profession.
+So to speak, he anticipated the disruption of many other areas.

 The change in media required journalists, who were already working under precarious working conditions to earn their livelihood, a multitude of new skills: Instead of just writing or just filming, they should suddenly offer a mixed media package: writing, editing, photos, videos and, best of all new formats like audio slideshows.
 There were also various weaving techniques.